 The terms ‘Take-home Salary’ or ‘Net Salary’ or ‘In-hand Salary’ all refer to the same concept: It is the amount of cash provided to the employee at the end of each pay cycle for their usage after all statutory deductions are completed.

-Since the or take-home pay or net salary is the final amount that the employee receives, it’s the usable money that they can utilize for their expenses.
+Since the take-home pay or net salary is the final amount that the employee receives, it’s the usable money that they can utilize for their expenses.

-These are the benefits which are provided to the employee directly, with the salary.
+These are the benefits that are provided to the employee directly, with the salary.
 Some of the most common examples of direct benefits include house rent allowance (HRA), medical allowance, dearness allowance (DA), leave travel allowance, phone bill allowance, incentives, commissions, bonuses, etc.

 The ‘Savings Contributions’ refer to the multiple perks offered as savings for the employee such as Employee Provident Fund (EPF), Public Provident Fund (PPF), gratuity, etc.